rahmanhayes/rahmanhayes.github.io/_posts/2014-05-19-Python-UnitTest.markdown

 This is a code that introduces unit testing in Python.
 From David Sale's post, the main methods in Python's Unit Testing is:

--assert - base assert allowing you to write your own assertions -assertEqual(a, b) - check a and b are equal -assertNotEqual(a, b) - check a and b are not equal -assertIn(a, b) - check that a is in the item b -assertNotIn(a, b) - check that a is not in the item b -assertFalse(a) - check that the value of a is False -assertTrue(a)- check that the value of a is True -assertIsInstance(a, TYPE) - check that a is of type "TYPE" -assertRaises(ERROR,a,args) - check that when a is called with args that it raises ERROR.
+- assert - base assert allowing you to write your own assertions
+- assertEqual(a, b) - check a and b are equal
+- assertNotEqual(a, b) - check a and b are not equal
+- assertIn(a, b) - check that a is in the item b
+- assertNotIn(a, b) - check that a is not in the item b
+- assertFalse(a) - check that the value of a is False
+- assertTrue(a)- check that the value of a is True
+- assertIsInstance(a, TYPE) - check that a is of type "TYPE"
+- assertRaises(ERROR,a,args) - check that when a is called with args that it raises ERROR.